rngantner/cartesian_container/README.md

 tensor_container
 ================

-C++ generic tensorization of any STL-compliant container.
-Stores only two iterators and constructs the tensorized elements on the fly.
+Generic tensorization of any STL-compliant container with itself in arbitrary dimensions with constant memory overhead.
+Stores only two iterators to the limits of the base container and generates the tensorized points on the fly when an iterator to the container is dereferenced.

 Example
 -------
 The following code shows the features of the tensor_container.
-Slightly more detail can be found in `source/test_tensor_iterator.cpp`.
+More details can be found in `source/test_tensor_iterator.cpp`.

     // define a container, e.g. a std::vector
     std::vector<int> my_vec = {1,2,3};